camilabga/data-structures/README.md

 # Data Structures and Algorithms Specialization

 This specialization was a mix of theory and practice: I learned algorithmic techniques for solving various computational problems and implemented about 100 algorithmic coding problems in C++.
+Course provided by the University of California San Diego in Coursera.

 ## Course 2.
 Data Structures